marxin/texi2rst-generated/sphinx/cpp/diagnostics.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: diagnostic, reporting errors, reporting warnings, #error

 .. _diagnostics:

-.. index:: diagnostic

-.. index:: reporting errors

-.. index:: reporting warnings

-.. index:: #error

 Diagnostics
 -----------